mwehner2022/Retail_Analysis/README.md

 ## The Data

+When we approached the Anthropologie team about what data they would be willing to share with us, we weren’t 100% sure what types of data that they would be willing to share with us due to data privacy and confidentiality requirements.
+We gave them a list of fields and data types that we ideally wanted our dataset to have, but we were flexible with their constraints and how the data may come to us, i.e. one CSV or many CSVs.

-A dataset was acquired from a US retailer that spans across 3 years.
-This dataset included information on the customer, what the customer ordered such as price, department, and order quantity, their order history, and their demographics.
+The dataset acquired spans across 3 years.
+It included information on the customer, like what the customer ordered such as price, department, and order quantity, their order history, and their demographics.
 For privacy purposes, the dataset is not included in this repository.

 <img src="images/data_dictionary.png" width=70% height=70%>